lukamiletic95/papers/Background.md

 Those two particular problems cast doubt on the current model being used.
 There is always a third party organization that we completely confide in.
 Since this model has been proven to be unreliable, it raises a question: *"How to solve the aforesaid issues?"*.

 So, in recent years, a new model has gained in popularity.
 This model is based on decentralization and indisputability.
 What if our private data could now be stored in multiple places (thus eliminating the *single point of failure* problem, along with it being completely resilient to modification by malicious third parties?
-As stated in [3], *it is easier to steal a cookie from a cookie jar, kept in a secluded place, than stealing the cookie from a cookie jar kept in a market place, being observed by thousands of people*
+As stated in [3], *it is easier to steal a cookie from a cookie jar, kept in a secluded place, than stealing the cookie from a cookie jar kept in a market place, being observed by thousands of people*.

+This is where blockchain comes into picture.
+Blockchain
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEyMjgxNTkyNywtODQ1NzQ5MzAzLDIxMz
+eyJoaXN0b3J5IjpbMTQyNDg4OTY2MywtODQ1NzQ5MzAzLDIxMz
 E5NDQyODUsLTE4OTExNDA3ODcsLTc2NTgyNzI5MiwtODY5MTU2
 NjYxLC0xMzE5NDM0MTE5LC0yMTExNTU0MjUyLC0xNDg2OTA5MT
 c3LC0xOTgyMjI3OTE1LC0zNTg5MjkzNzksMTAxODU3NDQyNywt